DiffusionWorldViewer: Exposing and Broadening the Worldview Reflected by Generative Text-to-Image Models: Design of

-Informed by ~\ref{sec:d4}, our goal was to expose worldview controls to end users, to empower them to generate more diverse representations and worldviews, while being mindful that our controls could be used adversarially.
+Informed by~\ref{design-goal:harms}, our goal was to expose worldview controls to end users and empower them to generate more diverse representations and worldviews, while being mindful that our controls could be used adversarially.
 The challenge in exposing worldview controls lied in striking the balance between allowing enough freedom and control for users to express their views, whilst reducing the risk for harmful worldview generation.
-To that end, we designed relative editing to range from baseline worldview stable diffusion has, to parity in its outputs.
+To that end, we designed relative editing to range from Stable Diffusion's baseline worldview to parity in its outputs.
 However, we thought giving users the flexibility of the absolute category would allow them to have more control over outputs.
-We further discuss this in Section \ref{sec:52}.
+We further discuss this in \cref{sec:52}.